semaphoreci/docs/installing-cli_5b4316910428630abc0bd528.md

-### Introduction
+## Overview

-The `sem` command line tool is used extensively by Semaphore 2.0 for working with projects, secrets and organizations.
+The `sem` command line tool is used extensively in Semaphore 2.0 for working with projects, secrets and organizations.

-The purpose of this document is to help you installing `sem` on your UNIX machine.
+The purpose of this document is to help you install `sem` on your UNIX machine.

-Please note that currently only Linux and macOS are supported.
+Please note that currently only Linux and macOS binary files of `sem` are provided.

 ### Installing sem